Embi/filuta-assignment/README.md

 # Filuta Assignment
 This repository presents a possible solution to a simple car recommender system design.
 The solution primarily focuses on back-end software/infrastructure engineering aspects of the problem.
-Front-end layer is completely omitted and datascience solution is rather naive (with a lot of assumptions pulled out of my ass).
+Front-end layer is completely omitted and data science solution is rather naive (with a lot of assumptions pulled out of thin air).
-Tho it was necessary to pick some datascience solution as it dictates some parts of the presented back-end tech stack (like a database and event handling...).
+But it was necessary to pick some data science solution as it dictates some parts of the presented back-end tech stack (like a database and event handling...).

 The solution presented here consists of: